Summarize this article:

 σ2 is the variance

 An exponential distribution is a continuous probability distribution used to model processes in which a specific number of events occur continuously and independently at a constant average rate λ, where λ ≥ 0.
 The exponential random variable follows an exponential distribution.
-The following is the pdf of an exponential random variable:
+The following is the PDF of an exponential random variable:

 Within a specified range, a continuous random variable can have an infinite number of values.
 This concept is widely used in situations where measurements are involved.
-Here are some real-world significance of continuous random variables.
+Here are some real-world applications of continuous random variables.

 A continuous random variable is a random variable that can take any value within a specific range.
-Knowing the key properties and concepts of this variable helps us to solve various mathematical problems and it improves our problem-solving skills.
-Here are some of the common mistakes and their helpful solutions to avoid these common errors.
+Knowing the key properties and concepts of this variable helps us to solve various mathematical problems, and it improves our problem-solving skills.
+Here are some of the common mistakes and their helpful solutions to avoid these errors.

 A random variable X has the probability density function (PDF): f (x) = k(5−x), 0 ≤ x ≤5.
 Find the value of k.